Âé¶¹¹û¶³´«Ã½

-Serving 7 students in grades Kindergarten-12, Sumter County Virtual Instruction Program ranks in the bottom 50% of all schools in Florida for overall test scores (math proficiency is bottom 50%, and reading proficiency is bottom 50%).
+Serving 7 students in grades Kindergarten-12, Sumter County Virtual Instruction Program ranks in the top 50% of all schools in Florida for overall test scores (math proficiency is bottom 50%, and reading proficiency is bottom 50%).

 The percentage of students achieving proficiency in math is <50% (which is lower than the Florida state average of 52%).
 The percentage of students achieving proficiency in reading/language arts is <50% (which is lower than the Florida state average of 52%).